 Rent Calculator Afford

 The rent calculator above can certainly help you evenly distribute the cost of living in an apartment or home with multiple roommates, but it might not help you decide how much you can afford.

 So how much can you afford?

-That depends a few different circumstances.
+That depends on a few different circumstances.
 First, how much income you make is usually the number 1 deciding factor.
-The typical recommendation is that you spend no more than 35% of your take home pay on rent or mortgage.
+The typical recommendation is that you spend no more than 35% of your take-home pay on rent or mortgage.

-For example, if you bring home $3000.00 per month (after taxes, insurance, and retirement) than you should not spend more than $1050.00 monthly on housing, and that is the upper limit.
-This includes utilities ect.
+For example, if you bring home $3000.00 per month (after taxes, insurance, and retirement) then you should not spend more than $1050.00 monthly on housing, and that is the upper limit.
+This includes utility etc.

 Calculator Rent vs Buy